ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    kubectl apply -f ingress-ibmdomain.yml
    ```
    {: pre}
-4. Access your application at `https://<nameofproject>.<ingress-sub-domain>/`
+4. Open your application in a browser at `https://<nameofproject>.<ingress-sub-domain>/`

 <!--##istutorial#-->
 ## Use your own custom subdomain
 {: #scalable-webapp-kubernetes-custom_domain}
 {: step}

-This section requires you to own a custom domain and to be able to create a custom subdomain DNS record.
-You will need to create a `CNAME` subdomain record pointing to the IBM-provided domain.
-If you domain is `example.com` then the subdomain will be `$MYPROJECT.example.com` or something like `abckubeapp.example.com`
+This section requires you to own a custom domain.
+You will need to create a `CNAME` subdomain record pointing to the IBM <ingress-sub-domain> for the cluster.
+If you domain is `example.com` then the subdomain will be `$MYPROJECT.example.com` or something like `abckubeapp.example.com` The

 ### with HTTP
 {: #scalable-webapp-kubernetes-15}